tipejn/DeveloperCodingTest/README.md

    - Assumes the external Hacker News API is available and returns consistent responses.

 2. **Caching**:
    - In-memory caching is used for better performance.
-In a distributed environment, a distributed cache (e.g., Redis) would be more appropriate.
+A distributed cache (e.g., Redis) would be more appropriate in a distributed environment.

 3. **Default Story Count**:
    - If the `count` parameter is not provided, the API defaults to returning the top 10 stories.